grafana/loki/docs/sources/alerting/_index.md

 Loki includes a component called the Ruler, adapted from our upstream project, Cortex.
 The Ruler is responsible for continually evaluating a set of configurable queries and then alerting when certain conditions happen, e.g. a high percentage of error logs.

 First, ensure the Ruler component is enabled.
-The following is a basic configuration which loads rules from configuration files (it requires `/tmp/rules` and `/tmp/scratch` exist):
+The following is a basic configuration which loads rules from configuration files:

 ```yaml
 ruler: